 Ask us to do the impossible.
 Chances are we'll say, "Sure thing.
 When do you need it by?"
 Florida Tech is a community of people who aren't afraid to tackle the mind-boggling scientific, technological and societal challenges of today and tomorrow.
 We think our collective can-do attitude is a legacy passed down through the years by our visonary founder, Jerome P. Keuper.
 A physicist who rightly believed that the U.S. couldn't win the space race unless an innovative and enterprising university existed to provide advanced education to the engineers and scientists working at Cape Canaveral, Keuper defied the odds and started one.
 Florida Tech has been surprising people with what we can accomplish ever since.

 Florida Tech got its start as Brevard Engineering College, a small night school for the "missilemen" who were helping to build a foundation for the U.S. space program.
-And while we've grown into a comprehensive national research university offering more than 200 degrees in disciplines ranging from aviation to oceanography since then, we've always kept engineering on the forefront of our focus.
-Our College of Engineering & Computing remains the largest of five on campus.
-But engineering isn't just one of a handful of things we do.
-Engineering is the foundation that keeps our university strong and the thread that ties together all that we are.
-In every classroom and laboratory on campus, you can feel our engineering roots coming through.
-There's this unspoken but ever-present challenge to design, create and innovate, and to leave the world a better place than you found it.
+And while we've grown into a comprehensive national research university offering more than 200 degrees in disciplines ranging from aviation to oceanography since then, we've always kept science, technology, engineering and mathematics (STEM) on the forefront of our focus.
+Our College of Engineering and Science is the largest of four on campus, but these disciplines don't just represent a portion of what we do.
+They are the foundation that keeps our university strong and the thread that ties together all that we are.
+In every classroom and laboratory on campus, you can feel the ever-present challenge to design, create and innovate, and to leave the world a better place than you found it.
 It makes us better.
 It will make you better too.

 If there's anything that sets Florida Tech apart from other colleges and universities, it's our hands-on, dive-in, buckle-up approach to higher education.
-No matter your major, when you enroll at Florida Tech, you're going to learn by .
+No matter your major, when you enroll at Florida Tech, you're going to learn by doing.
 From swimming with sea turtles to flying planes, building rocket engines to fighting simulated cyber-attacks, our students are engaged in interesting fieldwork and projects starting year one.
-When we ask employers what makes our graduates stand out in a crowd, they tell us time and again: Our graduates have professional-level skills with real world technologies because they've been using them all throughout their Florida Tech experience.
+When we ask employers what makes our graduates stand out in a crowd, they tell us time and again: Florida Tech graduates are ready for work!
+Our graduates have professional-level skills with real world technologies because they've been using them all throughout their Florida Tech experience.
 When we say "hands-on," we mean it.

 With about one-third of its student body coming from more than 100 countries around the world, Florida Tech is consistently ranked as the top national university for fostering international experiences (U.S. News & World Report).
 This is one of our favorite accolades because we believe that international diversity is a vital and unique distinction that enhances every student's experience, both in and out of the classroom.
 Daily interactions with peers from many different cultural backgrounds give every Florida Tech student a more complete and authentic understanding the world.
 International activities and events such as our annual International Festival and regular International Dinners inform and enlighten our community.
 Courses that address international issues teach us to anticipate and navigate the challenges of a global environment.
 What does all this mean to our students?
 It means having a dynamic, enriching experience while building incredibly valuable cross-cultural skills.